Simulation-based validation of Bayes factor computation: Discussion

 However, unlike binary prediction calibration, SBC can be run for any test quantity.
-We have observed several issues that binary prediction calibration missed that were visible when using SBC with data-dependent test quantities: (partially) ignoring data (Section~\ref{poisson-vs.-negative-binomial}) and using incorrect prior for the variance in Bayesian t-test (Section~\ref{posterior-sbc-and-the-importance-of-using-correct-priors}, Appendix E).
+We have observed several issues that binary prediction calibration missed that were visible when using SBC with data-dependent test quantities: (partially) ignoring data (Section~\ref{poisson-vs.-negative-binomial}) a nd using incorrect prior for the variance in Bayesian t-test (Appendix F).
 So we argue that binary prediction calibration for the model index should be accompanied by SBC for other model parameters and suitable data-dependent test quantities.
 Another advantage of running SBC for the full BMA model is that we can use the same simulations to check that the individual models are well implemented/calibrated --- if the individual models are wrong, we cannot make any strong inferences about the method for computing Bayes factors.

-Our results also show that to rule out problems in Bayes factor computation, simulation studies need to use a lot of simulations --- even quite strong miscalibration can require several hundred simulations to be reliably uncovered (e.g., Figure~\ref{fig-pnb-ignore-half}).
+Our results also show that to rule out problems in Bayes factor computation, we need to use a lot of simulations --- even quite strong miscalibration can require several hundred simulations to be reliably uncovered (e.g., Figure~\ref{fig-flipped-pnb-ignore}E).